linux-nvme/nvme-cli/doc/rst/fabrics.rst

   Discovery log page entry

 ``const struct nvme_fabrics_config *defcfg``
-  Default configurationn to be used for the new controller
+  Default configuration to be used for the new controller

 ``bool *discover``
   Set to 'true' if the new controller is a discovery controller